mglaman/drupal-change-record-triage/README.md

 # drupal-change-record-triage
 Used to triage Drupal change records to ensure phpstan-drupal, drupal-rector, and upgrade_status have appropriate issues.

+Any open issue needs one of the following:

+- Triage and labeling
+- Verifying that upgrade_status, phpstan-drupal, or drupal-rector has a related ticket

 ## Change records by group

 * [JavaScript changes](https://github.com/mglaman/drupal-change-record-triage/issues?q=is%3Aissue+sort%3Aupdated-desc+label%3AJavaScript+)